ReemEmad/ReemEmad/README.md

 - 👋 Hi, I’m @ReemEmad
 - 👀 I’m interested in front end development
-- 🌱 I’m currently learning react native & Angular!
+- 🌱 I’m currently learning Next js!
-- 📫 How to reach me @ reem.emad9611@yahoo.com
+- 📫 How to reach me @ reem.emad9611@gmail.com

 <!---
 ReemEmad/ReemEmad is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.